collapsed-stacks/startups/questions/9648/how-to-keep-technical-lead-in-2-years-over-big-corporation.md

 - tagged: `tech-company`, `investors`, `pitch`
 - score: 5

-<p>Suppose the main value of startup A is a breakthrough technology that no one has figured out yet and they are looking for VC funding.</p>
+Suppose the main value of startup A is a breakthrough technology that no one has figured out yet and they are looking for VC funding.

-<p>The most common and toughest question from the VC is, "How can you guarantee your technical lead in 2 years if Facebook/Google whom has thousands of genius Stanford/MIT PhD graduates decides to work on this?"</p>
+The most common and toughest question from the VC is, "How can you guarantee your technical lead in 2 years if Facebook/Google whom has thousands of genius Stanford/MIT PhD graduates decides to work on this?"

-<p>Saying a few brains in a startup can beat thousands of genius brains is unrealistic.</p>
+Saying a few brains in a startup can beat thousands of genius brains is unrealistic.

-<p>Saying eventually the startup cannot hold the technical lead will likely result in no investments from VCs.</p>
+Saying eventually the startup cannot hold the technical lead will likely result in no investments from VCs.

-<p>Saying Facebook/Google won't decide to work on this is another way of saying the breakthrough technology from the startup is unimportant. </p>
+Saying Facebook/Google won't decide to work on this is another way of saying the breakthrough technology from the startup is unimportant.

-<p>What's the best response to this kind of question?</p>
+What's the best response to this kind of question?